Dry Hair Treatment

 Get More from your Dry Hair Treatment

 So once you’ve committed to treating dry hair, we think it’s important to get the most from your product.
-Manufacturer’s instructions will give you a general guideline on how to use the products but factor in a little salon know-how to get the most from your treatment.
+Manufacturer’s instructions will give you a general guideline on how to use the products but we think factoring in a little salon know-how will help you get the most from your dry hair treatment.

 What’s your Porosity?